inception-project/inception-recogito-editor-plugin/README.md

 $ git clone https://github.com/inception-project/inception-recogito-editor-plugin.git
 ```

 Finally, start INCEpTION.
-Early during start-up, you should like this:
+Early during start-up, you should see a message like this:

 ```
 ExternalEditorLoader - Loading editor plugin: RecogitoJS (external)